AICoE/log-anomaly-detector/README.md

 Once the map is trained, we can take a new example, measure its distance to each node on the map and determine how "close"/"similar" it is to our training data.
 This distance metric is how we quantify the spectrum from normal to anomalous and how we generate our anomaly scores.

+### Storage

+There are 2 storage backends implemented at the moment - ElasticSearch and local.

+#### ElasticSearch

+ES backend is pulling data from ElasticSearch instance.
+There are some assumptions made about the sturcture of the data and index names.

+* Index name is assumed to be in the format of `index_name-YYYY.MM.DD`, where the date is automatically appended based on current date - i.e. only provide `index_name-` prefix as a parameter
+* You index schema has to contain a `service` field which is used for filtering the input data
+* `_source` object in the index entry has to contain `message` field which then contains string representing the actual stored log message

+Results are stored back into ElasticSearch as a copy of the input ElasticSearch index with the addition of two fields that help to identify logs as either anomalous or not for later review by users: `anomaly`, which is either `0` for false, or a `1` for true.
+And `anomaly_score`, a real valued number used to quantify the anomalousness of a log.

+#### Local

+Local storage backend is able to read data from a file or standard input and write results back to a file or standard output.

+Input data can be in a form of JSON (one entry per line) or plain text (simplified JSON object resembling the ES entry described above is constructed).